style77/insightguard/README.md

 You can create `.env` file in the root directory and place all environment variables here.

-All environment variabels should start with "INSIGHTGUARD_" prefix.
+All environment variables should start with "INSIGHTGUARD_" prefix.

 For example if you see in your "insightguard/settings.py" a variable named like `random_parameter`, you should provide the "INSIGHTGUARD_RANDOM_PARAMETER"